Reference Letter for Apartment: Tips & Samples

 For the renter: Who to choose as a rental reference

-As a renter, knowing who to ask to act as your personal reference is nearly as important as what they write.
+As a renter, knowing who to ask for a letter of recommendation is nearly as important as what they write.
 In some cases, a potential landlord will ask for a very specific reference, such as:

 This kind of reference requirement doesn’t leave much wiggle room for you if your relationship with this person has been strained.
-Having a bad reference is a legal reason for a landlord to deny your application.
+Having a bad reference or past lease violations is a legal reason for a landlord to deny your application.

 Beyond your employer, supervisor, or current landlord, some people who might make a good reference are your:

-People who you shouldn’t ask to act as reference include your:
+People who you shouldn’t ask to act as references include your:

 Now, more than ever before, a potential landlord will be able to use social media to research who your reference is beyond their letter.
 So, remember to choose carefully.
 How your reference conducts themselves throughout the letter is a direct reflection on you and can make or break your application.